DataStax-Academy/cassandra-fundamentals-cassandra/README.md

 * Learn about the main characteristics and benefits of Apache Cassandra™
 * Install, start and connect to a Cassandra instance

-_This scenario is available on our [https://www.datastax.com/learn/cassandra-fundamentals](https://www.datastax.com/learn/cassandra-fundamentals) site, where you can find many more resources to help you succeed with Apache Cassandra™._
+_This hands-on lab is available on our [https://www.datastax.com/learn/cassandra-fundamentals](https://www.datastax.com/learn/cassandra-fundamentals) site, where you can find many more resources to help you succeed with Apache Cassandra™._

 ## Start the hands-on lab: